Matthew20213/-Serum-Injection-Toolkit/README.md

 # Serum Injection Toolkit

-Serum is an **automated shellcode injector generator** that supports:
+Serum is an **automated shellcode and payload injector generator** that supports:

 -  **Thread Creation** injection (WinAPI / NTDLL)
 -  **Process Injection** (Inject shellcode into a running process)